-Tip No. 2: The right temperature
+Tip No. 2: Pay attention to the correct temperature

-Tip No. 3: Use the right cables
+Tip No. 3: Use the correct cables

-Tip No. 4: Calibrate your power station regularly
+Tip No. 4: Calibrate regularly

-Tip No. 6: Recharge your power station with solar
+Tip No. 6: Charge with solar energy

 | Power station | Charging cycle |